 It is not uncommon today to have 1500 sq. ft. houses that require no more than a single 5 kW heater in the dead of winter.
 Some new heating systems are as simple as a small electric heater inside the ventilation ducting.

-Heating systems commonly fall into one of six categories;
+Heating systems commonly fall into one of seven categories;

 -- radiant space heaters;

 -- gravity flow air furnace;

 -- fan forced air furnace with or without a heatpump;

 -- gravity flow hot water boiler with room radiators;

 -- pump forced hot water boiler with room radiators.

 Each of these types of furnaces could be fueled by any of the common fuels; electricity, oil, gas, wood and even the sun.